dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

   def sampleIO: IO[A] = sampleF[IO]
 ```

-### Deriving `Gen` and others

-Note at the time of writing `magnolify-scalacheck` [does not yet work with Scala 3](https://github.com/spotify/magnolify/pull/857).
-You might have to figure out your own way to derive `scalacheck` instances, or write them out manually.
-I don't currently have a solution to offer you.

 # Logging

 It's best to use a logging library which integrates with your effect system, and for sure you want to avoid ones that are bloated to the point they cause [severe security issues](https://en.wikipedia.org/wiki/Log4Shell).